nautobot/nautobot/nautobot/docs/additional-features/jobs.md

 `local/example/MyJobWithNoVars` or `plugins/nautobot_golden_config.jobs/BackupJob`.
 Understanding the definitions of these elements will be important in running jobs programmatically.

+!!! note
+    In Nautobot 1.3 and later, with the addition of Job database models, it is now generally possible and preferable to refer to a job by its UUID primary key, similar to other Nautobot database models, rather than its `class_path`.

 ### Via the Web UI

 Jobs can be run via the web UI by navigating to the job, completing any required form data (if any), and clicking the "Run Job" button.